-For our correlative analysis in the time period 1996 to 2006, only 317 from 11622 detected CMEs seem to have a close temporal association with the proton enhancements, taking into account the gaps on SOHO data.
-The term temporal association means that within a window of four hours before or/and after the SPE appearance, one at least CME detection occurs.
-The distribution of the time delay between CME detection and SPE is presented in Figure 4a.
-As we can see the great majority of CMEs are detected within the time interval from -1 to +1.5 hours after SPEs detection.
-As it is obtained from this figure, a great number of SEPs and CMEs appeared in the time interval 0-0.5 hour.
-It is interest to note that the fraction of these events to the rest event is 1.26.
-Minor observed sub peaks in the may attribute to different source distribution longitude.
-However, the general trend of this distribution is a monotonic decrease of this to greater time delays.
+For our correlative analysis in the time period 1996-2006, only 317 from 11622 detected CMEs seem to have a close temporal association with proton enhancements, taking into account the gaps in the SOHO data.
+The term temporal association means that within a window of 4 h before or/and after the SPE appearance, at least one CME detection occurs.
+The distribution of the time delay between CME detection and SPE is presented in Fig. 4a.
+As we can see the great majority of CMEs are detected within the time interval from -1 to +1.5 h after the SPEs detection.
+As obtained from this figure, a great number of SPEs and CMEs appeared with a separation of less than 0.5 h.
+It is interesting in noting that the fraction of these events to the rest event is 1.26.
+This is an evidence that the majority of solar energetic particles escapes from the Sun vicinity into interplanetary space with a temporal window of 30 min before/after the detection of CMEs.
+Minor sub peaks in the distribution may attribute to different source longitudes.
+However, the general trend of this distribution is a monotonic decrease to greater time delays.